 Thank you for your interest in writing for the Psychotherapy Networker.
 As you’ll be able to tell from reading the magazine, our articles cover a variety of issues

 related to all aspects of clinical work, supervision, research, and practice, as well as the culture at large.
 Please note that the Networker is not the appropriate

 place to submit academic research papers or theses.
 Rather, we’re interested in your personal stories as a clinician of exploration, discovery, challenge, insight,

 We’re especially interested in submissions for the Case Studies, In Consultation, and Family Matters departments.
 The average word

 count we’re looking for is 2,000.
 We do not pay for submissions.
 Feature articles are generally 5,000 words in length, but are rarely accepted unsolicited.

 - How does this particular way of thinking about a specific topic make it fresh?

-- Is the topic both intellectually engaging and personally revealing; both thoughtful and emotionally vivid?
+- Is the topic thoughtful and intellectually engaging?